 Ironically, the "consensus view" about the nature of science (NOS) no longer enjoys consensus.
 Criticisms have come from all quarters (Allchin, 2011, 2013; Clough, 2007; Deng, Chen, Tsai, & Tsai, 2011; Elby & Hammer, 2001; Erduran & Dagher, 2014; Rudge & Howe, 2013; Rudolph, 2000; Settlage, Southerland, Johnston, & Sowell, 2005; van Eijck, Hsu, & Roth, 2009).
-In addition, as Hodson and Wong observe, there are many ambiguities in that characterization, including the unresolved tension between tentativeness and durability, the relationship between knowledge (product) and inquiry (process), the contextuality of an observation/inference distinction, the relevance of law versus theory terminology, the internal versus external nature of the social and cultural embeddedness of science and, finally, the context-dependence of many supposedly domain-general features of the nature of science (2016, pp. 5-14/XX-XX).
-They justly claim that "It is time to move on, time to replace or enrich the so-called consensus view of NOS with a philosophically more sophisticated approach and with more authentic views of contemporary scientific practice" (p.
-14/XX).
+In addition, as Hodson and Wong (2017, this issue) observe, there are many ambiguities in that characterization, including the unresolved tension between tentativeness and durability, the relationship between knowledge (product) and inquiry (process), the contextuality of an observation/inference distinction, the relevance of law versus theory terminology, the internal versus external nature of the social and cultural embeddedness of science and, finally, the context-dependence of many supposedly domain-general features of the nature of science.
+They justly claim that "it is time to move on, time to replace or enrich the so-called consensus view of

+NOS with a philosophically more sophisticated approach and with a more authentic view of contemporary scientific practice" (Hodson & Wong, 2017, this issue, p.
+3).